Having a bad parenting day? You’re not alone. Check out these ideas to pull yourself out from a bad day you’re having

 - Make an obstacle course with dining room chairs and couch cushions.

-Sometimes the best way to turn around a bad day is to get something done.
-Doesn’t if feel good to know you’ve done something productive?
+Sometimes the best way to turn a bad day around is to get a task done.
+Doesn’t it feel good to know you’ve done something productive?
 Kids love a sense of accomplishment too!

-Empty the dishwasher together, pick up toys from their bedroom floor, change the sheets.
+Empty the dishwasher together, pick up toys from their bedroom floor, or change the sheets.
 Fold a load of laundry and race the folded clothes to the bedrooms to put them away.
 Acknowledge the accomplishment and genuinely thank them for helping you.

-During difficult moments, we can place the blame on so many circumstances.
-We can point the finger at teething, or say that lack of sleep has made us feel unbelievably tired.
-We could also blame it on our temperaments, or that our kids simply don’t listen.
+During difficult moments in parenthood, we can place the blame on so many circumstances.
+We can point the finger at teething or say that lack of sleep has made us unbelievably tired.
+We could also blame it on our temperaments or that our kids simply don’t listen.

-But then it becomes so easy to overlook what the world might look like from their perspective.
+But then it becomes easy to overlook what the world might look like from their perspective.
 We forget that we have choices and can make them easily (“I want to eat cereal today”) whereas they may not.
 They don’t always get to decide what clothes to wear or understand why we have to leave the house.